 A tax on carbon emissions isn’t the only way to “put a price on carbon” and provide incentives to reduce use of high-carbon fuels.
-A carbon cap-and-trade system is an alternative approach supported by some prominent politicians, corporations and mainstream environmental groups.
+A carbon cap-and-trade system is an alternative approach supported by some prominent politicians, corporations and mainstream environmental groups, despite its tilt toward the complex, indirect and opaque.
+Indeed those qualities may be integral to its appeal to those actors.

 Cap-and-trade systems can be effective under certain conditions.
 The U.S. sulfur dioxide cap-and-trade system instituted in the early 1990s efficiently reduced acid rain emissions from power plants.
-However, the scale of a carbon trading system — it would be up to 100 times larger than that for sulfur — combined with the lack of “technical fixes” for filtering or capturing CO2, rules out sulfur cap-and-trade as a model for carbon.
-Moreover, evidence from the EU’s ETS suggests that price volatility and gaming by market participants have undermined the effectiveness of this complex, opaque indirect method of pricing carbon pollution.
+However, the scale of a national carbon trading system — it would be up to 100 times larger than that for sulfur — combined with the lack of “technical fixes” for filtering or capturing CO2, makes sulfur cap-and-trade a dubious model for carbon.
+Moreover, for its initial decade or more, the EU’s ETS was undermined by price volatility and gaming.

-Politically, cap-and-trade has functioned as a “safe harbor” for politicians who grasp the need for pricing carbon emissions but cling to the need to “hide the price” to appease interest groups and/or ordinary citizens.
+Politically, cap-and-trade has functioned as a “safe harbor” for politicians who grasp the need to price carbon emissions but cling to the need to “hide the price” to appease interest groups and/or voters.
 But the point of carbon emissions pricing is to raise the price of emitting carbon.
 Better to make the price explicit, via a tax, and protect households by making the tax revenue-neutral.

 CTC regards carbon taxes as superior to carbon cap-and-trade systems for seven fundamental reasons: